edzhelyov/s9-e1/README.md

 Additional block syntax is available for all elements.
 Instead of specifying the attributes as hash you can do that in a block.
 The attributes are grouped into logical method and differ from the w3c specification names.

-Here is complete list of the methods that is available in the block:
+Here is complete list of the methods that are available in the block:

 * `coordinates(x, y)` - coordinate of the top-left point for rectangular objects or the center for circular
 * `dimensions(width, height)` - the width and height of the object